Can You Shower with Shingles? Ouch!

 Cool Baths Are Better than Showers

-A soothing bath may help relieve some of the pain and itching accompanying a shingles outbreak.
-Adding a few cups of colloidal oatmeal to each bath may help soothe and relieve.
+A soothing bath may help to relieve some of the pain and itching that accompanies a shingles outbreak.
+Adding a few cups of oatmeal to each bath may also help to soothe and relieve.
 You can either purchase an oatmeal bath or make your own by grinding plain, dry oatmeal in a blender or food processor.
-[3]

 If You Must Shower

 If you want to shower, make it cool and comforting to diffuse the burning pain that can accompany a shingles outbreak.
-You may also wish to reduce your water pressure to avoid irritating painful blisters.
+You may also wish to turn your water pressure down so as not to irritate the painful blisters.
 Make sure to pat yourself dry gently.

 Precautions with Showering